EST. 1965 Dan, Marlene & Neva La Fleur West side Madison, WI riding programs

 Join our stables for a fun filled week(s) of Horsemanship, Equitation, and Showmanship.

-RIA Program is for campers who have attended at our stables and would like to excel farther into the world of HORSES.
+Elite Equitation Team is for riders who have attended at our stables and would like to excel farther into the world of HORSES.
 Responsibility of helping, caring and being a leader at our stables.
 Will bring knowledge into your future for your everyday routine of life.
 Riders MUST be able to bridle and saddle their own horses.

-Extended Hours: Campers may arrive has early has 8 a.m. and pick up must be by 4 p.m.
+Extended Hours: Riders may arrive has early has 8 a.m. and pick up must be by 4 p.m.

 How Horses Help with Kids and Life…

-If evaluations consistently indicate that a RIA is meeting or exceeding the goals and expectations of the program, she may be invited to be hired as staff or can use us for reference.
-Benefits of the RIA program include establish job and character references, develop leadership skills builds confidence and allows for personal growth.
+If evaluations consistently indicate that a rider is meeting or exceeding the goals and expectations of the program, she may be invited to be hired as staff or can use us for reference.
+Benefits of the Elite Equitation team include establish self worth and character references, develop leadership skills builds confidence and allows for personal growth.

-Remember inside of every horse is “perfect horse” it is responsibility of the trainer to find a way of communicating with a horse of the perfection shows.
+Remember inside of every horse is “perfect horse” it is responsibility of the trainer/rider to find a way of communicating with a horse of the perfection shows.

 Not only will participants progress at different speeds, so whether horses.
 Different horses will respond to training in different ways and present different challenges.
 Keep this in mine, will be given the opportunity to work not only with your own horse but also with a variety of other horses as you progress through the program this will include both broke and Un- broke horses.